dalathegreat/Battery-Emulator-Wiki/docs/battery/byd_vehicle_atto_3_seal_tang_dolphin_song_and_more.md

 title: "BYD Vehicle Batteries"
 ---

+## Compatible BYD batteries

 The code is compatible with a variety of BYD vehicle batteries.
 Check the product code sticker, and verify that the battery has already been tested with the Battery-Emulator, indicated by the ✅-mark that contactor closing works and the pack has been confirmed working.

 To get contactor closing to function, start BYD battery first, and Battery-Emulator afterwards.
 If you start Battery-Emulator before the battery, it wont close contactors before you restart the emulator.
-Also make sure no FAULT events are active when trying to start, this will open contactors.
+Also make sure no FAULT events are active when trying to start, this will prevent contactor operation.

 |  Product Type |  Byd Model  | Energy | Capacity | Nominal voltage | Status |
 | :-----------: | :---------: | :----: | :------: | :-------------: | :----: |